AhmedSobhyHamed/PHP_storage_project/README.md

 # PHP_storage_project

-Websit can store vedios, images, stories or books details and daily notes for users.
+The website can store videos, images, stories or book details, and daily notes for users.

 ![](repo-image/name.png)